Microsoft Compatibility Telemetry explained: what is it

 - Now, go to HKEY_LOCAL_MACHINE > SOFTWARE > Policies > Microsoft > Windows > DataCollection.
 Here, right-click on DataCollection and select New > DWORD (32-bit value).
 Give this new value name Allow Telemetry and then double-click it.
 Change Value data to 0 (zero) and click OK.

-In addition, some users complained online about compattelrunner.exe with error 0x8024002e.
+Some users have expressed complaints online about compattelrunner.exe with error 0x8024002e.
 In you’re dealing with this Windows update error, consider reading more about available 0x8024002e fixes.

 Norbert Webb is the head of Geek’s Advice team.
 He is the chief editor of the website who controls the quality of content published.
 The man also loves reading cybersecurity news, testing new software and sharing his insights on them.
 Norbert says that following his passion for information technology was one of the best decisions he has ever made.
 “I don’t feel like working while I’m doing something I love.”
 However, the geek has other interests, such as snowboarding and traveling.